Health, Grooming, and Medicine in the Viking Age

 The word used in the original is obscure and is more commonly used to describe the decorations inside of mosques.
 Additionally, Ibn Fadlan described many other aspect of the Rus traders that are not supported by other sources.
 That these descriptions of body decorations do not show up in other early medieval Scandinavian sources, and that they seem not to have been used by other Viking-age northern Europeans makes me think it unlikely that Viking people commonly wore tattoos.

 One form of body decoration that is better supported is modifications to the teeth.
-A number of Viking-age skeletal remains have been found in Denmark and Sweden with horizontal grooves carefully filed into the front surfaces of the most visible teeth.
+About two dozen Viking-age skeletal remains have been found in various locations in Denmark and Sweden with horizontal grooves carefully filed into the front surfaces of the most visible teeth.
 It's been suggested that these grooves were filled with a pigment or dye to color them.
 It's been further suggested that the Danish king Haraldr blátönn (Harald Bluetooth) received his name not from teeth darkened from decay, but rather from intentional modifications and colors applied to his teeth.

 It is likely that all men had facial hair.
 The stories say that men who were unable to grow a beard were mocked.
 For example, Brennu-Njáls saga tells the story of Njáll Ţorgeirsson, who was beardless.
 Chapter 20 says that he was married, with six children, and that he was wealthy and handsome, but that he had a peculiarity: he could not grow a beard.
 In chapter 44, Hallgerđr asked some gossiping beggarwomen what was going on at Njál's farm at Bergţórshváll.
 The women said that Njál's sons were preparing for battle, and his farmhands were spreading manure on the hayfield to fertilize it.
 Hallgerđr wondered why they didn't spread it on Njál's chin, so his beard would grow.
 She gave Njáll the name "Old Beardless", and his sons "Little-Dungbeards".
 Sigmundr composed scandalous poetry using the new names.